O'Donoghue v. United States: Article I tribunals

-Congress specifically declared it was acting pursuant to Article I in creating the local courts administering the District, the Superior Court of the District of Columbia and the District of Columbia Court of Appeals.
+Congress specifically declared it was acting pursuant to Article I in creating the District's courts for local law, the Superior Court of the District of Columbia and the District of Columbia Court of Appeals.
 The Supreme Court sustained these Article I tribunals in Palmore v.
 United States (1973) and again in Swain v.
 Pressley (1977), a decision upholding the Superior Court's substitute for habeas corpus.

 In Palmore, a criminal defendant challenged the constitutionality of the District's Article I courts, arguing that charges under the D.C.
 Criminal Code were a prosecution under federal law that needed to be heard by an Article III court.
 The Supreme Court rejected the argument, explaining that it was not necessary for every proceeding involving a federal law be conducted in an Article III court.
 State courts, after all, could hear cases involving federal law, as could territorial and military courts.
 The majority dedicated an entire section of the Palmore decision to explaining why O'Donoghue did not require them to hold that all of the courts in the District were Article III courts.
 In that section, Justice Byron White described O'Donoghue as a decision made "over three dissents and contrary to extensive prior dicta".
 The court distinguished the cases by pointing out that the modern courts had separated the federal and local dockets.
 The dissent in Palmore, written by Justice William O. Douglas, observed that the explicit purpose of constructing these courts as Article I tribunals was to expose their judges to the influence of Congress.
 The O'Donoghue court had said that Congress had the power to grant legislative or executive functions to the District judiciary but that this power may not be used "to destroy the operative effect of the judicial clause within the District," and Douglas said that allowing a non-Article-III tribunal to handle judicial cases—especially within criminal law—did just that.
 Douglas described the Palmore decision as a "major retreat" from O'Donoghue.